-The SECC requires trades on the stock exchange to be settled after two days.
+The SERC requires trades on the stock exchange to be settled after two days.

-ACLEDA Bank Plc, Canadia Bank Plc, Bank for Investment and Development of Cambodia, Cambodian Public Bank Plc, and the B.I.C (Cambodia) Bank Plc are licensed as cash settlement agents by the SECC.
+ACLEDA Bank Plc., Canadia Bank Plc., Bank for Investment and Development of Cambodia, Cambodian Public Bank Plc., and Wing Bank (Cambodia) Plc. are licensed as cash settlement agents by the SERC.

-ACLEDA Bank Plc., Tricor Securities Services Plc., and Phnom Penh Securities Plc. are licensed as securities registrar, transfer agent, and paying agent by the SECC.
+ACLEDA Bank Plc., Tricor Securities Services Plc., and Phnom Penh Securities Plc. are licensed as securities registrar & transfer agent, and paying agent by the SERC.

-Tax Incentives for Listing on CSX
+Tax Incentives for Listing on the CSX

-Equity securities
+Equity Securities